rajabatra/cmc-csci143/topic_10_indexes_btree/README.md

 1. Index Only Scan
     1. Requirements:
-        1. The index is a "covering index"
+        1. The index is a *covering index*
         1. That is, all of the columns returned by the `SELECT` query and all columns in the `WHERE` clause are present in the index
     1. Runtime:
         1. table pages accessed = 0